Harvest and Vehicle Movement Bans

 • Cook outside in the open air using an open fire (this includes under verandas and patios)

-• Operate or move internal combustion engines (motor bikes, quad bikes, excavators, chain saws, ride on mowers, generators, plant equipment) used off-road in bushland or paddocks.
+• Operate or move internal combustion engines (motor bikes, quad bikes, excavators, chain saws, ride on mowers, generators, plant equipment) used off-road in bushland, paddocks or near vegetation (includes residential areas).

 • Harvesting

-• Undertake ‘hot works’ such as welding, grinding or activity that may cause a spark or ignition unless you have an exemption issued by Department of Fire & Emergency Service (DFES) for a total fire ban on a total fire ban day.
+• Undertake ‘hot works’ such as welding, grinding or activity that may cause a spark or ignition unless an exemption issued by Department of Fire & Emergency Service (DFES) for essential services work on a total fire ban day.

 • Use fireworks or hot air balloons.